-Staff Associate 2nd Year Florida State '09
+Staff Associate 1st Year Florida State '09

-Briana Walker enters her second season working with the UCLA basketball team as the program's staff associate.
-Her primary responsibilities include office management and day-to-day administrative responsibilities for head coach Steve Alford and his coaching staff.
+Briana Walker enters her first season working with the UCLA basketball team as the program's staff associate.

+Walker's primary responsibilities include office management and day-to-day administrative responsibilities for head coach Steve Alford and his coaching staff.

-Prior to joining the basketball staff, she served as an academic mentor in the UCLA Academic and Student Services office during the 2013-14 school year.
+Prior to joining UCLA's basketball staff, she served as an academic mentor in the UCLA Academic and Student Services office during the 2013-14 school year.
 Walker also worked at Pepperdine University's School of Law as the Faculty and Class Support Manager.